deepimagej/CI-deepimagej-bioimage-io/resources/readme.md

 # Table with status of models.
-Local backup.

-## link google spreadsheet
+## Link google spreadsheet
 https://docs.google.com/spreadsheets/d/1AsTPSlum3HH_11_SxEKFdjoWt9-1Xx542pZSxicDx-g/edit#gid=0

+## Local csv
+Model_status_CI_Java - Sheet1.csv

 # Shapes of numpy test inputs for use-cases
-- important becaues this is the tile-size argument for testing in deepimagej
+- important because this is the tile-size argument for testing in deepimagej
 - easy to do in python, impossible or very hard to do in java

 ````python